virgiawankusuma/Generasi-GIGIH-3.0/README.md

 To see the demo of this project, please visit this link [Generasi Gigih 3.0](https://gg-3.vercel.app/)

-# How to run the project in local
+# How to run the project locally
 ## Backend
 1. Clone this repo with the specified branch name with the following command `git clone -b final-project-full-stack-engineering <this-repo-url>`
 2. cd into the project directory. `cd backend`
 3. Run `npm install` to install all dependencies first.
-4. Create a `.env` file in the root directory of the project with `.env.example` as a template.
+4. Create a `.env` file in the project's root directory with `.env.example` as a template.
 5. Run `npm run start` to start the server.

 ## Frontend